sakshamsangal/notes/BackEnd/Java/JavaCore/OOP/interface.md

-public because so that implementing class can access it. static because interface object is not created. final because so that we cannot reassign variable. abstract because methods are declared without deinition.
+public because so that implementing class can access it. static because interface object is not created. final because so that we cannot reassign variable. abstract because methods are declared without definition.

 In Java 8, we can have default and static methods in interfaces